Blank blank WWII Vehicle and Gun Database

 left corner World War 2 Tank and Gun Database corner lower right outer

-The Inf Tank Mk III was designed in 1939 based on the existing fully tracked Valentine and was in use from 1942 to 1945.
+The Inf Tank Mk III was an Infantry Tank designed in 1939, it was based on the fully tracked Valentine chassis and was in use from 1942 to 1945.
+It was commonly called a Valentine VI.

 Flag of World War 2 Britain